benchristel/programming-without-mystery/0400-kv-store.md

 Why consider code smells at all?
 Identifying code smells before you refactor makes the process of refactoring less subjective.
-When you refactor, it's all to easy to get lost in a maze of different design approaches, or, at the opposite end of the spectrum, doggedly pursue some "perfect" design that ends up being impractical.
+When you refactor, it's all too easy to get lost in a maze of different design approaches, or, at the opposite end of the spectrum, doggedly pursue some "perfect" design that ends up being impractical.
 I've found that teammates often differ in